Check Your Specs, CCA Is Different From Solid Copper

 - There are good deals to be had when shopping around but if it sounds too good to be true, then I would be suspicious.
 Buy from known and reputable sources. trueCABLE Ethernet cable is manufactured using bare copper conductors.

-- If the reseller or manufacturer is selling CCA cable then avoid them.
+- If the reseller or manufacturer is selling CCA vs. copper cable, then avoid them.
 If a reseller or manufacturer is willing to sell cabling to you that simply is not suitable for any application then you should not trust any of their claims on any of their products.

 - CCA cable is much lighter than pure copper since aluminum weighs less.
 If you compare shipping weights for suspected cable against known high quality pure copper cable then the CCA cable is going to weigh significantly less and this should raise suspicion.